Vedant-0102/Motion-Detection/README.md

 ## Requirements
-To run the edge detection script, you need to have Python and the OpenCV library installed.
+You need to have Python and the OpenCV library installed.
 You can install OpenCV using pip:

 ```bash
 git clone https://github.com/Vedant-0102/Motion-Detection.git